giantswarm/vertical-pod-autoscaler-app/README.md

 ### VPA sets the container's requests

 The container's limits will be defined according to its original ratio.

 Let's see it with an example:
 * my original fluentbit pod was set with `requests: 200Mi` and `limits: 300Mi`.
 * VPA increases it to `requests: 400Mi`, it also sets `limits: 600Mi`.
 * Notice that now the RAM limit is higher than the VPA's `maxAllowed`.

+### Containers grow bigger than available resources

+There's 2 things that you may aim for with VPA:
+- make sure your container has enough resources to work (`requests` management)
+- make sure your container fits on your nodes (`limits` management)

+When a container uses too much resources, keep in mind that [VPA sets the container's requests](#vpa-sets-the-containers-requests) and that `limits` are set proportionally, keeping the original requests/limits ratio.

+When setting `maxAllowed` (max allowed requests) values:
+- make sure that the requests won't go over the node's resources, which would make the container unschedulable.
+- watch out for the max vpa computed limits.
+While it won't lead to an unschedulable container it may kill your node.

+If you want to make sure your container won't use more resources than `maxAllowed`, set `limits`=`requests` at container creation.

 ## Credit